nomansadiq11/cks-prep/attempt1.md

 Q15: clusterrole binding
 Q16: security context to udpate like privillaged = true for container

+> [!TIP]

+Q3: Fix CIS bench mark (DONE)
+Q9: debug the which pod is using specifc process and kill it

 An automated analysis of your completed exam shows the three lowest scoring topics to be:

 Minimize Microservice Vulnerabilities
 Cluster Setup
 Supply Chain Security

 - set kd
 - set kn and kx
 - set dry run
 - check how you can eaily update the secreet using kubectl
 - check the clusterrole bidning and rolebinding
 - learn network policies
 - audit log read about the policy and configurtion